robertjskelton/robertjskelton.github.io/_posts/2024-05-08-anbernic-devices.markdown

 There are many other brands making portable gaming handhelds now, such as Miyoo, Anbernic, Retroid, Powkiddy, and GKD.
 If you really want to go down a rabbithole, check out the [related subreddit](https://www.reddit.com/r/SBCGaming/).

 # Costs
 The costs on these devices are very affordable, and Aliexpress is often the cheapest place to buy then.
 Shipping will take a few weeks.
 You can buy them off Amazon in the US, but will pay a bit more.
-They often show up as sales on Slickdeals .
+They often show up as sales on Slickdeals.

 * [RG35XX](https://amzn.to/4aco0XQ) - I paid $60, but can now be found as low as $20
 * [RG35XXH](https://amzn.to/4aiGXIm) - I paid $52, but can be found a little lower than that now.